 Price received his Bachelors in Theology from Baptist University of America, and conducted Masters level studies in Pastoral Counseling at Temple Baptist Seminary in Chattanooga.
 Price and his wife Nancy have two married daughters and four grandchildren.

 Scott brings diverse experience from the corporate, nonprofit, and startup worlds.
 Prior to CarterBaldwin, Scott helped North Point Ministries plant churches across the US and Canada, and coached the lead pastors as they built their teams and operations.
 Scott has also founded two startups and worked in corporate real estate, traveling the East Coast to acquire data center facilities for large telecommunications companies.

 As a military brat, Scott traveled the world at a young age and gained perspective on many cultures and the histories that shape different regions.
 He’s visited 22 countries, 4 continents, and counting…

-Scott was a double major in Political Science and Economics at Mississippi State University, and then received a Master’s in Regional Planning from the University of North Carolina at Chapel Hill.
+Scott was a double major in Political Science and Economics at Mississippi State University and then received a Master’s in Regional Planning from the University of North Carolina at Chapel Hill.
 He typically labors through SEC football season in the fall and enjoys the spring with ACC basketball.
-As a former baseball player and Chicago Cubs fan since childhood, he will always be at the ready to talk about the 2016 World Champions.
+As a former baseball player and Chicago Cubs fan since childhood, he will always be ready to talk about the 2016 World Champions.